whatwatt-ch/whatwatt-go-documentation/docs/50-settings/actions/status.md

   Each request in an action generates a separate status entry.
 Use the set of returned IDs to track all requests.

 Use this endpoint in conjunction with [action execution](execution.md) to implement robust action monitoring and error handling.

+## Load and rate limiting

+- High request rates may be throttled; expect `429 TooManyRequests` on intensive polling.
+- Back off and aggregate IDs (e.g., `id=139,140,141`) to reduce load.